 If you would like further information on becoming a member of CID, please contact the PESA-CID office at 713-932-0168.

-CID’s Annual Meeting provides an excellent opportunity for credit personnel to meet with peers from participating member companies and discuss issues that affect their day-to-day operations.
+CID’s Annual Seminar provides an excellent opportunity for credit personnel to meet with peers from participating member companies and discuss issues that affect their day-to-day operations.

 Quarterly International DSO Survey – Second Quarter 2018

 CID’s Quarterly International DSO Survey provides a means whereby CID member companies can anonymously share comparative DSO (days sales outstanding) information by country.